 About the Authors

-Allen Brizee is an Associate Professor of Writing at Loyola University Maryland.
-Jaclyn M. Wells is an Assistant Professor of English and Writing Center Director at the University of Alabama at Birmingham.
+Allen Brizee is an Associate Professor of English and WAC Director at Saint Louis University.
+Jaclyn M. Wells is an Associate Professor of English and Writing Center Director at the University of Alabama at Birmingham.